Matej-Zucha-TUL/wurstenstein-3d/README.md

 ## ✔️ Task 1 - allow OpenGL debugging

 - [x] Check for OpenGL debug extension (if you succeeded to open GL context version 4.6 in last lab, it should be present)
-  - egui does this for us
 - [x] Create debug callback (copy from lecture)
-  - egui does this for us
 - [x] Activate debug output.
 If it is too noisy, use filter to suppress notifications, etc.
-  - well, you guessed it... egui does this for us

 ## ✔️ Task 2 - use GLFW (a bit more) safely